 When buying a new watch, you know you are getting it in mint condition.
 You will be the one who gets the first scratch on it.
 When buying vintage, no matter how well it has been taken care of, there are bound to be some nicks, dings, or scratches.
 However, many people feel that this gives the watch character.
 Often, it can be a conversation starter.

 Reliability, Accuracy, Functions

-Generally, new watches are made with the most up-to-date materials, including high-tech materials such as silicium inside the movement that make it more accurate and reliable than a vintage watch.
-By their nature, vintage timepieces will not necessarily be as accurate or precise as a modern watch.
+Generally, new watches are made with the most up-to-date materials, including high-tech materials such as silicium inside the movement, which make it more accurate and reliable than a vintage watch.
+By their nature, vintage timepieces will not necessarily be as accurate or precise as modern watches.
 The accuracy of mechanical watches has come a long way over the years and continues to be improved.
-Additionally, watch brands are always innovating and today’s new watches may offer more features and functions than a watch of yesteryear.
+Additionally, watch brands are always innovating, and today’s new watches may offer more features and functions than a watch of yesteryear.